SRGSSR/srgdataprovider-ios/docs/GETTING_STARTED.md

 The publisher completes once the results have been delivered or an error has been encountered.

-Publishers optionally support pagination behave identically when their `triggerId` parameter is omitted or `nil`:
+Publishers optionally supporting pagination behave in a similar way when their `triggerId` parameter is omitted (or `nil`):

 ```swift
 SRGDataProvider.current!.latestMediasForShow(withUrn: "urn:rts:show:tv:532539", pageSize: 50)